Comforting Footwear

 Does Crocs make steel toe Crocs?

-Unfortunately, no. There are so such thing as steel toe Crocs.
+Unfortunately, NO. There are so such thing as steel toe Crocs.
 They are a myth.

 However, that doesn’t mean that some work Crocs aren’t safe to wear around the warehouse, workplace, or other heavy duty zone.